yellowmessenger/documentation/docs/documentation/channel-configuration/slack.md

-**Step 3:** For manual / development purposes you can use the **Connect** button to connect / add the slack app to the workspace.
-For marketplace share following url to connect / add the app to their workspaces. [https://app.yellowmessenger.com/integrations/slack/install/](https://app.yellowmessenger.com/integrations/slack/install/)*botId*
+**Step 3:** For manual / development purposes you can use the **Connect** button to connect the slack app to the workspace.
+For marketplace share following install url to connect the app to their workspaces with YM platform. [https://app.yellowmessenger.com/integrations/slack/install/](https://app.yellowmessenger.com/integrations/slack/install/)*botId*

 ![](https://cdn.yellowmessenger.com/RzDD6tuFd2n91612443533385.png)